-A comprehensive security plan is important for security services providers including SECOM.
-In particular, big events require thorough preparation.
-The security planning process for big events is generally divided into three steps: correct site understanding, risk identification and analysis, and risk mitigation.
-To complete these steps, on-site research and off-site analysis is repeated.
-Our 3D Security Planning System can save time and cost in this process.
+A comprehensive security plan is important for security service providers, including SECOM.
+Major events in particular require thorough preparation.
+The security planning process for major events is generally divided into three steps: correct site understanding, risk identification and analysis, and risk mitigation.
+To complete these steps, on-site research and off-site analysis are repeated.
+Our 3D Security Planning System can save time and reduce costs in this process.

-3D Security Planning is software that enables us to make a holistic security plan for big events, combining 3D visualization technology, GIS (Geographic Information System), and BIM (Building Information Modeling).
-The three main functions of 3D Security Planning are:
+3D Security Planning is software that enables us to provide a holistic security plan for major events by combining 3D visualisation technology, GIS (Geographic Information System) and BIM (Building Information Modelling).
+The three main features of 3D Security Planning are:

-Off-site pre-research enables us to virtually research the site to prepare for actual on-site research.
-Both GIS and BIM data are used to create a precise reproduction of the site in virtual space, for better understanding of the geographical features of the site.
-For example, it provides us with 360 degree images from a moving vehicle.
-We can integrate notes and pictures taken during on-site research to this virtual space.
+We can virtually survey the site with an off-site pre-survey to prepare for the actual on-site survey.
+Both GIS and BIM data are used to create an accurate replica of the site in virtual space to better understand of the geographical features of the site.
+For example, it provides us with 360-degree images from a moving vehicle.
+In this virtual space, we can integrate notes and pictures taken during the on-site survey.

-Simulation can be used for different scenarios.
-For example, we can simulate how the site is seen from the possible routes that planes or ships would take.
+Simulation can be used for various scenarios.
+For example, we can simulate how the site looks from the possible routes that planes or ships would take.
 Security Planning is also based on simulation technology.
-For example, we can optimally deploy security cameras without any blind spots by simulating the video images the camera would take.
-We can also plan an optimal deployment of our SECOM airship because our simulation technology is applicable to moving objects.
+For example, we can optimise the placement of security cameras without any blind spots by simulating the video images the camera would take.
+We can also plan the optimal deployment of our SECOM airship because our simulation technology is applicable to moving objects.

-3D Security Planning System contributed to the successful 42nd G7 summit held in Japan on 2016.
-It was highly evaluated by police authorities as an effective tool for security planning and site understanding.
+3D Security Planning System contributed to the success of the 42nd G7 Summit held in Japan in 2016.
+It was highly praised by police authorities as an effective tool for security planning and site understanding.